The majority of people use the internet every day to conduct searches for some information.

 How Can One Recognise And Find Orphan Pages?

-Sometimes you may click on an orphan link, leading to a blank page with a “not found” error.
+How exactly do you discover orphaned pages across your entire website?
+Sometimes, you may click on an orphan link, leading to a blank page with a “not found” error.
 These pages are not live and should not pose a problem.
 You will not have to do much like Google Analytics will not consider it as a permanent page that has been orphaned.

 How To Eliminate Orphan Pages By Internal Linking

 By now, you must have realised how crucial internal linking is because it has the power to ensure that page authority is distributed throughout the site.
-For example, if the source page is solution-oriented with many internal links, it can also pass the authority to asset pages.
+For example, if the source page is solution-oriented with many internal links, it can also pass the link authority to asset pages.

 How To Find Orphan Pages With Google Search Console Or Google Analytics?

 It is possible to track the traffic that orphan pages receive on your website.
 You can then measure it and add more internal links to increase traffic.
-Also, if you have placed the Google Analytics code throughout the website, you can track the number of clicks even on orphan URLs.
+Also, if you have placed the Google Analytics code throughout the website, you can track the number of clicks, even on orphan URLs.

 1. Process Of Finding Orphan Pages Through Google Search Console